 We have a senior person responsible for protecting the confidentiality of patient information and enabling appropriate information sharing.
 This person is called the Caldicott Guardian.
 The Caldicott Guardian for the CCG is Dr James Carlton, Medical Advisor, who can be contacted using the contact details at the top of this document.
 We also have a Senior Information Risk Owner (SIRO) who is responsible for owning the CCG’s information risk.
 The SIRO is Nicola Bailey, Chief Operating Officer.
-They are supported by the Executive Committee which meets regularly to discuss information governance issues.
+They are supported by the Quality, Risk and Innovation Committee which meets regularly to discuss information governance issues.

 We are registered with the Information Commissioner’s Office (ICO) as a data controller which describes the purposes for which we process personal data.
 A copy of the registration is available from the ICO’s web site by searching on our CCG name.